-This is an upgraded version of the standard Phaser-II pistol, featuring better accuracy durability.
-It replaced the Phaser-II for Marines and for Star Fleet personnel who regularly see personal combat.
+This is an upgraded version of the standard Phaser-II pistol, featuring better accuracy and an improved power consumption curve.
+It first saw service with Prime Teams and Star Fleet Marine Special Forces (commando) units in Y175.
+In Y179 it officially replaced the Phaser-II as the general issue pistol for Marines and for those Star Fleet personnel who regularly see personal combat.
+Many Federation Police and National Guard units used the older pistol until the end of the General War, but had access to phaser assault pistols in limited numbers.
 Larger than a pistol, earlier generations might regard it as a submachinegun.

-This weapon has a type-B power cell (100 shots) which is difficult to replace, and an easily replaceable type-C power cell with 130 shots.
-This weapon requires the Personal Firearms Proficiency Feat.
+An interim design, it has one B cell (100 shots) that is hard to replace and one C cell (130 shots) that is easily replaced.